This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Include foods high in iron if needed.
 Examples of foods high in iron are leafy green vegetables, beef, pork, liver, eggs, and whole-grain breads and cereals.

 - Keep a diary of your menstrual cycles.
 Keep track of the number of tampons or pads you use each day.

 - Talk to your healthcare provider before you start a weight loss program.
 You may need to wait until the abnormal bleeding has stopped before you try to lose weight.
 The amount of iron in your blood should be normal before you lose weight.

 - You need to change your sanitary pad or tampon more than once an hour.

-- Your medicine causes you to be nauseated (upset stomach), vomit (throw up), or have diarrhea.
+- Your medicine causes nausea, vomiting, or diarrhea.

-- You continue to bleed heavily, feel faint, or do faint (lose consciousness).
+- You continue to bleed heavily, or you feel faint.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.